 4. How Choice of Material Affects the Process

-In CNC machining services, the choice of material is another critical consideration.
+In CNC high precision machining, the choice of material is another critical consideration.
 For instance, we might look at a drawing and initially think it is a great part to machine, but on closer examination we might discover the engineer wants to make the part out of tungsten — a material that not everyone can machine well.

 Even for Metal Cutting, if the drawing specified using a CNC mill, CNC lathe, or Swiss-style CNC screw machine, it might be very challenging to finish the part exactly the way the customer wants it, making it more likely that the tungsten part should be ground rather than machined.